-SPSA and CMA-ES have been designed not to rely on the best-ever function evaluation.
-In particular, CMA-ES returns two different candidates; the best-ever measured and a so-called favourite.
-The favourite is computed by the algorithm's update function at the end of the optimization process and includes all accumulated prior information.
-As this information includes many more shots than a single function call, in principle it can average out the sampling noise over the optimization landscape, and beat the sampling noise floor.
+CMA-ES has been designed not to rely on the best-ever function evaluation.
+In particular, CMA-ES returns two different candidates; the best-ever measured and a so-called favorite.
+The favorite candidate is a statistical estimator of $\vtheta_g$ constructed at the end of the optimization process using all previous measurements.
+In principle, such an estimator can average out the sampling noise over the optimization landscape and beat the sampling noise floor.
 We note that $\obj(\vtheta_g)$ is never computed during optimization, and so it makes no sense to compare noisy cost function estimates here.